by Scott Mehl © Unofficial Royalty 2017

 The Civil Ceremony

-In the presence of their immediate families and several close friends, Philippe and Mathilde were married in the Gothic Hall by the mayor of Brussels, François-Xavier de Donnéa de Hamoir in a brief ceremony which was conducted in Flemish, French, and German – the three national languages of Belgium.
+In the presence of their immediate families and several close friends, Philippe and Mathilde were married in the Gothic Hall by the mayor of Brussels, François-Xavier de Donnéa de Hamoir in a brief ceremony conducted in Flemish, French, and German, the three national languages of Belgium.
 The ceremony was broadcast to the crowds outside, who cheered loudly when Philippe answered ‘Ja’, and even more loudly when Mathilde gave her response ‘Oui’, bringing smiles to the faces of those gathered inside as well.

 The marriage register was then signed by Philippe and Mathilde, and then their witnesses: